- So, what is ACCEPTABLE to wear?

 - Full military or fetish army uniform (not just cargo pants / combats!)

 - Furry / sex kitten / pet play / horse / pony / puppy

 - Age play (nappies, dummies, baby grows, infantilism)

-- School or religious (Headmaster, schoolgirl, school nurse, nun, priest, bishop etc.)
+- (Headmaster, schoolgirl, school nurse, nun, priest, bishop etc.

-- Body paint (covering large portion of body such as torso)
+- This must cover a large portion of body such as an entire torso.

-- Fancy lingerie (not just stripping to your daytime knickers!)
+- Not just stripping to your daytime knickers!

-- Uniforms (pilot, naval, nurse, maid, centurions, police, full medical, etc.)
+- Acceptable: pilot, naval, nurse, maid, centurions, police, full medical, etc.

 - Fetish Burlesque (corsets, stockings, frilly knickers etc.)

-Any other risque costume your perverted little mind can dream up … but please, not ‘just underwear!’.
-Use your imagination and theme an outfit, for example last year, we had 2 Princess Leia outfits on the same night!
+Any other risqué costume your perverted little mind can dream up … but please, not ‘just underwear!’.
+Use your imagination and theme an outfit.

 - Wrist restraints